 Yogini Ekadashi is dedicated to Lord Vishnu and is believed to wash away sins, cure illness and grant moksha.
 Its merit is said to equal feeding thousands of brahmins, recalling how it once cured the yaksha Hem Mali of leprosy.

 Begin the fast at sunrise, taking either nirjala or phalahar.
-Avoid grains, worship Lord Vishnu with tulsi, recite his names, give charity, and break the fast at Parana the next morning on Dwadashi.
+Avoid grains, worship Lord Vishnu with tulsi, recite his names, give charity, and break the fast at Parana the next day on Dwadashi, within the window given for your city.